bgigiolio/Cooking-HS/README.md

 * You can also sign up for a new account, and then log in with that account with those new credentials

 ## Landing
+* The landing page is the home page that will introduce everyone to our website with captivating visuals
+* It has a search bar that currently leads you to the recipe page (Once we set up our backend, this will become functional)

 ## Recipes